Malcolm2880/Super-boxagon/README.md

 - Split game app into subclasses.
 It currently does too much. (ui generation AND functionality)
 - Make only one json reader/writer vs 2
 - Possibly combine buttons and tools together.
 Currently there is a lot of duplication of button code.
+- Never construct more than one leaderboard, instead, just alter the original.